Dre Campbell Farm

 Specifically, the larvae and adults eat the leaves and needles of trees and shrubs.
 However, some feed exclusively on roses, hibiscus, raspberries, and gooseberries.

-You may also find sawflies on barberries, plums, bottlebrushes, creeping Jenny, dogwoods, willow trees, mallow, and azaleas.
+You may also find sawflies on barberries, plums, bottlebrushes, creeping Jenny, dogwoods, willow trees, mallows, and azaleas.
 They feed in groups.

 Damage to Crops

-Sawfly damage to leaves or needles comes in the following forms: holes in leaves, leaves eaten down to the veins, galls on the leaf surface, or rolled-up leaves.
+Sawfly damage to leaves or needles can take the form of holes in leaves, leaves eaten down to the veins, galls on the leaf surface, or rolled-up leaves.

 Healthy, mature plants are less susceptible to this kind of damage.
-However, young or weak plants will show greater damage.
+However, young or weak plants will show more damage.

 Takeaway

-For a healthy garden and/or orchard, getting rid of an infestation is the best course of action.
+Getting rid of an infestation is the best course of action for a healthy garden and/or orchard.

-Using these natural pest control methods will be more beneficial to your plants than any toxic insecticide ever will be.
+Using these natural pest control methods will be more beneficial to your plants than any toxic insecticide ever will.

 Sasha Campbell